 The dog retains all the qualities of the hound dog group and does a great job as a watchdog.
 It may exhibit problem behaviors and become stubborn if not trained early.
 The breed’s puppies are full of energy and eager to learn.
 Early socialization and positive reinforcement go a long way.

-If you plan to adopt this unique breed, you must prepare yourself and your house for it.
+If you plan to adopt this unique breed, prepare yourself and your house for it.
 Fenced yards, leashes, and lots lots of activities planned.
 Even with all the arrangements, this pup can be too much of a hound for novice owners.

 Cody Mitchell is a pet lover and a passionate pet writer.
 He has worked as a professional writer for over 6 years, focusing on creating compelling content for pet-related brands.
 His work has been featured in major publications.
 When he’s not writing, Cody can be found playing with his two dogs (a labradoodle and a cocker spaniel) or cuddling his cat.